 According to the plaque on the wall, the benefits for the cows are freedom of movement, expression of their natural behaviour, stress free, udder health improvement and individual data collection on milk quality and weight which enables health issues to be flagged up at an early stage.

 We were also told about the importance of having soil tested and the advantages of monitoring it, something I’ve resolved to action on our land as it hasn’t been tested recently.
-We also got to view a smart New Holland hydrogen-powered tractor and a Claydon drill.
+We also got to view a smart New Holland methane-powered production tractor and a Claydon drill.
 The sales team made them sound amazing, a must have for the future.
 Even though sheep prices are good, a quick look in my piggy bank assured me that for us it isn’t an option right now.

 Back on our farm, when cattle are grazing contentedly, checking them is a satisfying task.
 Undoubtedly the wet ground conditions at turnout have left their mark, but there is plenty of grass.
 Even so we have had a few offenders who struggle to restrain their adventurous spirit and swap groups.